xd009642/xd009642.github.io/_posts/2026-02-26-automatically-running-cargo-on-workspace-changes.markdown

 will make use of.
 I've gone for `packages` for the packages to include and `args` for the other args.

 We could also not use undeclared variables and just insert all the variables available to us.
 But why do extra work when it's trivial to avoid it?
-Minijinja uses json interally a lot, and the Minijinja value type is analogous to the `serde_json::Value`.
+Minijinja uses json internally a lot, and the Minijinja value type is analogous to the `serde_json::Value`.
 This also means we can create Mininja values from types that implement `Serialize` and we don't have to worry too much as long as things all look like they'd serialize into json without a care.